paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - Update `TA_VERSION` macro in `include/testapi.h` to 1.1.0.
   - Update `ta_internal_version` function in `src/testapi.c` to 1.1.0.
   - Update document to 1.1.0 and add entry to Document Version History table.
-  - Because minor version changed, all versioned files must sync.
-Increment `docs/md/Contributor_Guide.md` to 1.1.0 (even though it was not modified).
+  - Because minor version changed, all versioned files must sync, Fot example, increment `docs/md/Contributor_Guide.md` to 1.1.0 even though it was not modified.
 - CI Check: `ckversions` confirms all files have major.minor 1.1 with patch 0.

 #### Example 4: Breaking API Change (Requires Exception)